Overview

 mvn xray:export-features -Dxray.filterId=12345 -Dxray.outputDir=features/

-If I have questions/support issues, where should those be sent?
+- If we have questions/support issues, where should those be addressed?

-It's an open-source project, so it should be handled in the GitHub project and supported by the community.
-If you want to use the previous, proprietary plugin, you can do so and that has commercial support, if you have a valid license; please note that the proprietary Maven plugin has been deprecated.
+- It's an open-source project, so it should be handled in the GitHub project and supported by the community.
+If you want to use the previous, proprietary plugin, you can do so and that has commercial support, if you have a valid license; please note that the proprietary Maven plugin has been deprecated meanwhile.

-Are the underlying APIs the same for Xray Derver/DC and Xray Cloud?
+- Are the underlying APIs the same for Xray server/datacenter and Xray Cloud?
 Are the available options the same?
-Are the supported Test automation report formats the same?
+Are the supported test automation report formats the same?

 Not exactly.
-Xray Server/DC and Xray Cloud, even though similar, are two distinct products; besides, Jira Server/DC and Jira Cloud are different themselves and have different capabilities.
-This plugin makes use of the available REST APIs for Xray Server/DC and Xray Cloud, so you should check them to see exactly what is supported for your environment.
+Xray server/datacenter and Xray cloud, even though similar, are actually distinct products; besides Jira server/datacenter and Jira cloud are different between themselves and have different capabilities.
+This plugin makes use of the available REST APIs for Xray server/datancer and Xray cloud, so you should check them to see exactly what is supported for your environment.